Destination: India

 No, you can’t ride independently of the tour group, sorry.

-You are limited by most airlines, so check with the carrier.
+You are limited to 25-ish kg by most airlines.
 However, we suggest you pack as lightly and in as compact a form as possible.
-Bring only soft luggage to be carried on a support truck.
+We insist you bring soft luggage – no suitcases.
+If you turn up with a suitcase we may ask you to buy a soft bag and repack.

 They are, but not every night.
-Check the itinerary of your tour – you will be able to get clothes cleaned at two-night stops, so consider this when packing.
+Check the itineraries of Tours.
+You should be able to get clothes cleaned at two-night stops, so consider this when packing.

-Yes.
-If your riding kit isn’t waterproof, then bring some light waterproofs.
+We hope not, but if your riding kit isn’t waterproof, then bring some over-proofs.

-Consult your GP/travel clinic for immunisation and malaria advice.
+Consult your GP/travel clinic for travel health advice.
 Bring enough of any prescribed medication you take regularly.
 A basic first aid kit is useful (plasters, antiseptic cream, bite/sting relief, plus insect repellent).
+Any serious medical problems will be dealt with by the tour medic, or first-aider.